Infosys UX Designer Salary in India | ₹410K-₹1.22M+ | Levels.fyi

 The median UX Designer compensation in India package at Infosys totals ₹1.22M per year.
-View the base salary, stock, and bonus breakdowns for Infosys's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Infosys's total compensation packages.
 Last updated: 11/12/2025

 Company